 Property Inspections

 Skills and equipment needed/most helpful: UTV, ATV, or high clearance vehicle.
 Ability and willingness to hike long distances on uneven terrain and for extended periods of time.
-Most properties are remote without cellular reception and far away from towns, so carrying a satellite phone/Garmin is a plus.
+Most properties are remote without cellular reception and far away from towns, so carrying a satellite phone/Garmin inReach is a plus.
 Carrying a handheld GPS or smartphone navigation app (Avenza, Gaia GPS, OnX, etc.) is also recommended.
 We prefer photos to accompany reports and smartphone cameras work well.

 There are no facilities on these properties, so please bring your preferred food, water, and appropriate clothing for the weather and terrain (long sleeves, wide brim hat, hiking footwear, sunscreen, etc.).
 Please have a plan and let other people know of your plans for visiting and leaving the properties before you head out, especially if you are going alone.